SayanMz/Calculator/README.md

 A simple java project built on Android Studio during 2022.
 This project was built from scratch.
 Learnt to play with buttons and building logic for those calculations.
-It was a lot of hard work and I hope you would appreciate it.
+It was a lot of hard work and learning, I hope you love this app.
 # Java Calculator (Android Native)
 A clean, functional Android calculator built with **Java** and **XML**.
 This project was developed as part of my **BCA** coursework to demonstrate core Android development concepts, including UI layouts and event-driven programming.